CameronMangione/weather/README.md

-# Project Title (This is a template README.md file that you can adapt to your project)
+# Seattle Weather Project (This is a template README.md file that you can adapt to your project)

-> A brief description of what the project does and its purpose.
+> This project analyzes differences in precipitation data between one station Seattle and a singular station in either Washington D.C./Pittsburgh/Denver.

 ---

 ## Project Overview

 Provide a short and concise overview of the project.
-Mention the problem it solves, the data used, and the key outcomes or findings.
+We are looking to solve the problem of knowing if it rains more in Seattle over a four year time period compared to another US city.
+We used precipitation data from NCEI in the timeframe of 01/01/2018-12/31/2022. **To be determined** the key outcomes or findings.

-- **Objective:** Clearly state the main goal of the project.
+- **Objective:** Compare precipitation differences between two US cities between the time frame of 01/01/2018-12/31/2022.
 - **Domain:** (e.g., Healthcare, Finance, E-commerce, etc.)
 - **Key Techniques:** (e.g., Regression, Classification, Clustering, NLP, Time Series)